Roman

 Gaul, Saint Aldetrude, virgin and abbess.

-4. In the monastery of
+4. In the monastery of Heidenheim

-Heidenheim in Franconia, Germany, Saint Walburga,
+in Franconia, Germany, Saint Walburga, abbess, who,

-abbess, who, at the request of Saint Boniface and
+at the request of Saint Boniface and his holy brothers Willibald

-England to Germany, where she ably governed a double
+and Winebald, came from England to Germany, where she ably

-monastery of monks and nuns.
+governed a double monastery of monks and nuns.

 5. Agrigento in Sicily,